-Rahul Gandhi says, ‘Coco-Cola was started by a person who sold shikanji’, Tweeple can’t stop countering with memes
+Rahul Gandhi says, ‘Coca-Cola was started by a person who sold shikanji’, Tweeple can’t stop countering with memes

 — The-Lying-Lama (@KyaUkhaadLega) June 11, 2018

-Interestingly, Coco-Cola, founded by John Stith Pemberton was invented by an accident when the Amercian pharmacist was trying to make an opium-free alternative for pain killers.
+Interestingly, Coca-Cola, founded by John Stith Pemberton was invented by an accident when the Amercian pharmacist was trying to make an opium-free alternative for pain killers.
 Experimenting with coca and coca wines, he made his own version of French Wine Coca first but soon had to come up with an alcohol-free version owing to new legislation.
 He accidentally blended his syrup base with carbonated water and hence he dropped the idea of selling it as a medicine and the cherish aerated drink was born.

 Gandhi was trying to take a jibe at PM Modi and make a point that while big businessmen are given all the privileges, farmers who work behind the scenes are being ignored while he made the interesting analogy.
 Gandhi alleged that the Modi government had ignored the interests of farmers but helped a small group of industrialists by waiving loans amounting to nearly Rs 2.5 lakh crores.
 “People with skills are not rewarded in India … farmers work hard but you don’t see them in the office of Modi-ji,” he said.